Overview

 - Applicants who have not achieved a H2.1 may apply but applications will be assessed on a competitive basis.

-- If an applicant has not yet completed their degree, then a conditional offer may be made on the basis of most recent grades and pending the achievement of no less than a H2.2 degree.
+- If an applicant has not yet completed their degree, then a conditional offer may be made on the basis of most recent grades and pending the achievement of no less than a H2.1 degree.
+The applicants eventually achieve H2.2 or below will be considered on a competitive basis.

 - Applicants with appropriate combinations of professional qualifications and experience may also be considered.
 This includes discipline-specific knowledge and know-how; transferable skills; basic research competency; personal effectiveness.